Dopamine Supplements May Improve Depression Symptoms, Mood, and Motivation

 Dopamine normally gets triggered when you approach and expect a reward.
 With the dopamine drug released in your brain, comes a good feeling and a surge of energy so you can reach your reward.
 Dopamine motivates you to seek, alerts your attention to things that meet your needs, and motivates you to persist in your pursuit of those things that meet your needs.

 Your brain rewards you with dopamine each time you take steps towards a new goal.
 Without enough dopamine, your motivation goes kaput and you’re unable to experience pleasure from activities usually found enjoyable—e.g. exercise, hobbies, music, sexual activities, or social interactions.
 In other words, dopamine deficiency causes a bad case of the “blahs.”

 The conditionally essential amino acid tyrosine is a precursor of catecholamine neurotransmitters, including dopamine.
-It can be taken through the diet (especially from meat, eggs, and fish) or synthesized in the body.
+It can be taken through your diet (especially from meat, eggs, and fish) or synthesized in the body.
 Tyrosine forms DOPA, which is then converted to dopamine, and this, in turn, forms norepinephrine, another neurotransmitter related to mood.

 Start by taking one 500 mg capsule of L-tyrosine.
 If you feel no benefits within 30 minutes, take a second capsule, and a third in another 30 minutes if you still feel nothing.
 Continue by taking one to three 500 mg capsules two or three times a day: early morning, mid-morning, and mid-afternoon.
 Decrease the dose if you feel agitated or your blood pressure increases.

-Mucuna pruriens, commonly known as velvet bean, naturally contains up to 5 percent L-Dopa (levodopa).
+Mucuna pruriens, commonly known as velvet bean, naturally contains up to 5 percent L-DOPA (levodopa).
 L-DOPA supplement is the same biochemical that is made in humans from the amino acid L-tyrosine and is then synthesized into dopamine.
-When taken as a supplement, the L-DOPA from Mucuna can cross the blood-brain barrier to elevate brain dopamine levels.
+When taken as a supplement, L-DOPA from mucuna can cross the blood-brain barrier to elevate brain dopamine levels.

 Powdered mucuna seeds have long been used in Indian traditional medicine as support in the treatment of various illnesses, including Parkinson’s.
 Studies utilizing mucuna supplements have shown promising results not just for Parkinson’s but for other conditions related to dopamine deficiency, including depression and psychological stress.[5-7]